orientechnologies/orientdb-docs/Object-DB-Attach.md

 When calling `detachAll(object, true)` on a large object tree, the call may become slow, especially when working with remote connections.
 This occurs because it recurses through every link in the tree and loads all dependencies.

-Beginning in version 2.2, you can set the Object API to only load parts of the object tree, by addinging `@OneToOne(fetch=FetchType.LAZY)` annotation.
+Beginning in version 2.2, you can set the Object API to only load parts of the object tree, by adding `@OneToOne(fetch=FetchType.LAZY)` annotation.
 For instance,

 ```java
 public class LazyParent {